IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 ## OO Design Principles

 We used low coupling as a design principle between the NeedDAO and the NeedFileDAO.
 This allowed us to use an interface, the NeedDAO, to implement the functions in another file, the NeedFileDAO.
 It helps us to stay organized and know which file is having problems with the separation of the two.
 We also used single responsibility for our functions.
 Each function in the API only computes one function at a time.
 Our creatNeed only creates a need and nothing else.
 It allows the API to not have to worry about what’s going on around the rest of the program and just what is going on in that single function.
 We use the information expert like in our AccessControlService is in control of all of the information about the login process and who the user is.
 We use the Law of Demeter in our project as shown by our use of components and how everything is very seperated from each other.
 Take for example the LoginComponent.
 The only thing outside of the LoginCompenent that anything in the LoginComponent talks to is the AccessControlService.
-Everything else is dealt with only in the LoginComponent
+Everything else is dealt with only in the LoginComponent.

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._